redis/docs/content/develop/get-started/vector-database.md

 ## Perform vector searches

 This quick start guide focuses on vector search.
-However, you can learn more about how to query based on vector metadata in the [document database quick start guide]({{< relref "/develop/get-started/document-database" >}}).
+However, you can learn more about how to query based on document metadata in the [document database quick start guide]({{< relref "/develop/get-started/document-database" >}}).

 ### 1. Embed your queries